|

 that protect her physical and mental life.
 Moreover, it also attempts to

-put an end to the discrimination against women without resources or single
+put an end to the discrimination against women without resources or

 women who must turn to inappropriate measures.